COVID-19 - Upward Bound Update

-Upward Bound a federally funded educational program, designed to increase the academic skills and motivational levels of low-income and/or first-generation college students to the extent that they will complete high school and successfully enter a post-secondary educational program and graduate.
+Upward Bound is a US Department of Education funded grant, designed to increase the academic skills and motivational levels of low-income and/or first-generation college students to the extent that they will complete high school and successfully enter a post-secondary educational program and graduate.
+We are funded through August 2022.

 To be eligible, a student must meet the following criteria: